Are Arcade Games Losing Their Popularity

 The Convenience of Home Gaming

 Many people would undoubtedly agree that arcade games have become a thing of the past.
 And the main reason for this is the shift towards home gaming systems.
 It all started with consoles.
 Suddenly a lot of the most popular arcade games, such as Mario or Street Fighter, could be played on the NES from the comfort of your sofa.
+Even more, you can also find various console manuals online easily like this Console Users Manuals, in case you lost the original.

 And as home gaming grew in popularity companies put more time and money into creating better consoles.
 Thus began the console wars which still rage to this day.
 And while this may have been great for gamers, it was little more than a death sentence for arcades as we knew them.